DoSOCSv2/DoSOCSv2/paper/paper.md

 ---

 # Summary
 DoSOCS is a command-line tool for managing SPDX 2.0 documents and data.
 It can scan source code distributions to produce SPDX information, store that information in a relational database, and extract it in a plain-text format on request.
-DoSOCS enables easy creation of a "bill of materials" for any software package, and can even be used in the creation and continuous maintenance of an inventory of all open-source software used in an organization.
+DoSOCS enables the creation of SPDX documents for any software package, and can even be used in the creation and continuous maintenance of an inventory of all open-source software used in an organization.

 # References
 [1] DoSOCS: A System for Managing Open Compliance Risk. https://github.com/DoSOCSv2/DoSOCSv2